rdpopov/nvim/README.md

 - [Neovim], vimplug not needed it's put in the local autolaod directory, instead of the global system directory.
 - or with a setup.sh (limited implementation for now, but does the job)
 - might add a version of this as a debian docker container, already configured and ready to go - exists but I don't like it, docker is iffy
+- Currently there is a something of a setup script based on [Nix] for some packages.
+Refer to [rdpopov/env] for that script

 ### Needed external programs
 - **ripgrep** as telescope needs it.
 Easiest to install with rusts's cargo